chloeeegao/cross-modal-retrieval/README.md

 ### Cross-Modal Food Retrieval

-This is a master thesis.
+This is my master thesis project.
 Recipe1M dataset was used in this work.
+Written report can be found here: https://theses.liacs.nl/pdf/2022-2023-GaoYaqiong.pdf

 ---